yowainwright/yowainwright.github.io/src/pages/2016-09-19-reframing-content.md

 ## To Dos

-Currently, I'm playing with the idea of removing the default padding of the ratio (56.25%) that's in the `css` because it is overwritten everytime the plugin is called.
+Currently, I'm playing with the idea of removing the default padding of the ratio (56.25%) that's in the `css` because it is overwritten every time the plugin is called.
 Also, I think I will be adding a docs folder for using the plugin & specific use cases that might come up.

 ## Summary